rmarting/strimzi-migration-demo/README.md

 # Deploying Target Environment

 **NOTE**: This part of the demo must done in the target environment.
-Check that you are connected into OpenShift target cluster.
+Check that you are connected into the target OpenShift cluster.

 As a normal user (non ```cluster-admin```) in your OpenShift cluster, create the following namespaces: